fuzzymfx/fuzzymfx.github.io/content/current.md

 We went to *Ahmedabad*, *Dwarka*, *Somnath*, *Rishikesh*, *Haridwar*, and *Dehradun*.
 The trip was a mix of adventure, culture, and spirituality.
 The best parts were the *river rafting*, and *Ganga Aarti* in Rishikesh, and the visit to the old city, *Dwarka*, the residence of Lord Krishna.
 Back in bangalore, looking forward to the same old monotony.

 I am not planning to build anything new as of yet.
 Work consumes most of my time.
 Mostly invested in research, I spend time exploring business, product, and tech ideas.
 The ultimate goal is to build something bigger, unique, and sell it, or build a company around it.
+Here's an amazing article that I recetly came across by Paul Graham about how [Reddit got started](https://www.ycombinator.com/blog/the-reddits).
+He says, *"Reddit the site (and now app) is such a fundamentally useful thing that it's almost unkillable."*.
+I am looking for something like that.
+Something that is fundamentally useful, and unkillable.

 ###### March